yongck/CVArchitecture/README.md

 ## Background
 Connected vehicle technology, enabling vehicles to communicate with one another and with city infrastructure, holds the potential to dramatically improve the safety of our streets and reduce congestion.
 This repository serves to capture Denver's conceptual architecture, and shows our approach to implementing connected vehicle technology.

 We welcome comments and recommendations, provided as GitHub issues, on our approach.
-This repo will be a living space for Denver to refine it's achitecture with community input.
+This repository will be a living space for Denver to refine it's achitecture with community input.

 ## Values
 Our approach is based on a set of values we’ve established with our Denver Smart City program: